dagger/dagger/docs/current/guides/194031-kubernetes.md

 export _EXPERIMENTAL_DAGGER_RUNNER_HOST
 ```

-Finally, run an operation that shows the kernel info of the K8s node where this Dagger Engine runs:
+Finally, run an operation that shows the kernel info of the Kubernetes node where this Dagger Engine runs:

 ```shell
 dagger query <<EOF